makhortheeight/rowland-quantsec/README.md

 # Current questions

----Which truseq file from the trimmomatic github is the right truseq file for this pipeline?--- File found!
+~~Which truseq file from the trimmomatic github is the right truseq file for this pipeline?~~ File found!

----Unclear why pipeline uses 2 identical trimming files?--- The data came straight from sequencing service, these scripts were used for trimming the separate layers.
+~~Unclear why pipeline uses 2 identical trimming files?~~ The data came straight from sequencing service, these scripts were used for trimming the separate layers.

----Why do the trimmed files need to be concatenated?
-They went through completely different treatments, why not align them as separate files?--- The data came from the sequencing service, so was unconcatenated, but the files from the GEO Accession are already concatenated, making this step now redundant.
+~~Why do the trimmed files need to be concatenated?
+They went through completely different treatments, why not align them as separate files?~~ The data came from the sequencing service, so was unconcatenated, but the files from the GEO Accession are already concatenated, making this step now redundant.

 # Links and sources referred to